top of page

 So, what is an EHCP?

-An EHCP is a freestanding legal document that describes your child’s needs (difficulties) and how these must be provided for in their educational placement, or Education Other than At (or In) School (or College).
-The EHCP will remain with your child until they are 25, if they are still engaging in education.
-(It will cease should your child start to attend University).
-This is a long time, and if your EHCP is not fit for purpose, your child/Young Person (YP) will be at a serious disadvantage.
+An EHCP is a freestanding legal document that describes your child's needs (difficulties) and how these must be provided for in their educational placement.
+The EHCP will remain with your child until they are 25, provided they continue to engage in education.
+(It will cease should your child leave education or begin Level 4 study.)
+This is a long time.
+If your EHCP is not fit for purpose, your child/Young Person (YP) will be at a serious disadvantage because they will not receive the support that they need.

 The EHCP contains many Sections: